zubinchopra/portaldocs/portal-sdk/templates/portalfx-accessibility.md

   * Context menus
   * Widgets

-* Keyboard shortcuts are provided and are listed within the help menu in the portal.
+* Keyboard shortcuts are provided and are listed within the help menu in the Portal.
 The shortcuts must work when using your extension content.

 * A fully accessible default theme (Blue)
   _**NOTE:** When using that theme, the contrast ratio for all text must meet <a href="http://www.interactiveaccessibility.com/web-accessibility-guidelines">AAA guidelines</a>._